Tuesday, May 12, 2026

 "What?
 Maybe you were expecting that fruitcake from 300?"

 "Yep.
-That poof."
+That guy."

-First concentrating on Sparta (Athens was still in the shower), the Persians clashed with King Leonidas at Thermopylae.
+First concentrating on Sparta (Athens was in the shower), the Persians clashed with King Leonidas at Thermopylae.
 Even though initially rebuffed by fierce Spartan resistance, rock-hard abs, and an inexplicable Scottish accent,

 "Inexplicable to yew, p'rhaps, ye daft git!"